bmckalip/zotero-media-downloader/README.md

         - added `ZOTERO_AUDIO_COLLECTION_NAME`
         - renamed `FILE_FORMAT` to `VIDEO_FILE_FORMAT`
         - added `AUDIO_FILE_FORMAT`
-- [x] 1.1.1 release.
-Added support for channel downloading
+- [x] **1.1.1** Added support for channel downloading
+- [x] **1.1.2** Bugfixes and improvements for channel downloading
+    - fixed bug where downloading channels with different YT url structures would not work (now supports /user/ and /channel/)
+    - fixed a bug where only the latest 30 videos from a channel would be downloaded.
+Now all are downloaded.